 During the eighteenth century, a number of hospitals were founded upon a charitable basis to supplement the services provided by the ancient Royal hospitals of St Bartholomew’s and St Thomas’s established in the Middle Ages and the provision under the Poor Laws for those who were eligible.
 These hospitals also provided facilities for medical education.

-The rise in formal medical education and the growing importance of the study of anatomy was faced by a crisis in the supply of bodies for dissection, either for teaching or research purposes.
+The rise in formal medical education and the importance of anatomy was faced by a crisis in the supply of bodies for dissection, either for teaching or research purposes.
 Only the bodies of executed criminals were permitted to be dissected, and by the early decades of the nineteenth century, the imposition of the capital penalty had declined considerably.
 This led to the development of the illict trade of ‘body-snatchers’ or ‘resurrection-men’ who would dig up recently buried bodies from graveyards and convey them to anatomists.
 However, the 1832 Anatomy Act finally instituted a system of licensing to practice anatomy with government inspectors, and made provision for legal access to unclaimed bodies for dissection for the purposes of medical education and advancement of scientific knowledge - also some individuals, notably Jeremy Bentham, left their bodies in their wills for dissection.

 L.A.
 Hall, FRHistS